 The electronics assembly is centered around a DIY electrodynamic shaker.
 Shakers may be available in some engineering classrooms but are generally expensive (e.g. Fisher Scientific educational vibration generator, \$130).
-For our demo kit, we modified a 3", 15 Watt speaker (\$18) for this purpose: the dust cap of the speaker is removed, and a 3D printed (Form 2, clear resin, 0.5mm resolution) threaded cylinder is epoxied to the inner surface of the voice coil.
+For our laboratory kit, we modified a 3", 15 Watt speaker (\$18) for this purpose: the dust cap of the speaker is removed, and a 3D printed (Form 2, clear resin, 0.5mm resolution) threaded cylinder is epoxied to the inner surface of the voice coil.
 The attachment allows a drive rod to be threaded to the speaker.
 While effective for many applications, this DIY shaker has limitations.
-In particular, the amplitude of the small speaker is limited by both power and mechanical constraints (for the latter, the attached cylinder can ``bottom out'' and clash with the speaker's underlying magnet on each cycle).
-For the case of ``bottoming out'', we observed that as long as the amplitude is reduced whenever this happens, no permanent damage is done to the speaker.
-Despite such drawbacks, the speaker was nonetheless sufficient for the purposes of the demos.
-The speaker is connected to a digital amplifier powered by a 12V power source.
+In particular, the amplitude of the small speaker is limited by both power and mechanical constraints (for the latter, { if the oscillation amplitude is too high, the attached cylinder can physically contact the speaker's underlying magnet on each cycle, which we refer to as ``bottoming out''}).
+For the case of bottoming out, we observed that as long as the amplitude is reduced whenever this happens, no permanent damage is done to the speaker.
+Despite such drawbacks, the speaker was nonetheless sufficient for the purposes of the experiments.
+The speaker is connected to a dual-channel digital amplifier powered by a 12V power source.
 The amplifier has an AUX cable port so that the speaker can be driven by a computer using a custom code and graphical interface written in MATLAB.
-The second output of the amplifier is connected to a set of LED lights which provide additional illumination and can be set to strobe in sync or out of sync with the speaker's motion for enhanced visualization.
+The second output of the amplifier is connected to a set of LED lights that provides additional illumination and can be set to strobe in sync or out of sync with the speaker's motion for enhanced visualization.
 The electronics kit can be assembled easily using commercially available parts.
 Furthermore, all electronic connections use jumper wires with either ``screw to connect'' or ``alligator clip'' connections to allow for both increased safety and ease-of-use during assembly.
-Figure \ref{fig:setup}1A illustrates the entire setup, including the aforementioned electronics and hardware assemblies.
-Figure \ref{fig:setup}1B shows a CAD rendering of the housing assembly.
+Figure \ref{fig:setup}1A illustrates the entire setup, including the aforementioned electronics and hardware assemblies, { with the shaker {and mount shown separately in Figure \ref{fig:setup}1B}.
+Figure \ref{fig:setup}1C shows a CAD rendering of the housing assembly.